There are severeal carrier styles available. Which one is right for you?

 A ring sling is a long piece of fabric, usually around 2m long with a pair of sling rings sewn in.
 It is based on traditional tied on shawls or lengths of fabric used as carriers all over the world (for example the rebozo found in Mexico).

 Ring slings are great for newborns and small babies as it is very easy to get a customised and snug fit.
 Ring slings are also great for sharing between different sized wearers.
 There is a small learning curve to get used to positioning baby and tightening the sling but soon it will feel like second nature.
 Most ring slings I make are wrap conversions but I also offer linen ring slings.
 Ring slings made of linen can help to keep your baby cool in summer.
 Linen is a very strong fibre so the fabric can be thinner than other fabrics typically used for ring slings, but will still hold your baby comfortably and safety.
 This makes them perfect for hot weather and their lighter weight makes them very easy to adjust for beginners.
 The only disadvantage is that if you have a heavy toddler you make prefer a thicker double layer linen sling or a wrap conversion for more cushiness on your shoulder.
+Alternatively using a heavy weight linen instead does make quite a cushy toddler sling but you then lose the advantages of being hot weather friendly somewhat (contact me if you would like that option)

 A wrap conversion is made from a woven baby wrap cut to length.
 If your wrap is a size 5 (4.2m) the wrap can be split into two ring slings (great for sharing with a friend).